On the Signature of a Path in an Operator Algebra: Introduction

 \subsection{Motivation and previous works}

-We choose to have a intrinsic --coordinate-free-- approach to \eqref{eqn:ncequations} and to work consistently with the specific class of fields we consider, that is with the algebra product.
+We choose to have an intrinsic -- coordinate-free -- approach to \eqref{eqn:ncequations} and to work consistently with the specific class of fields we consider, that is with the algebra product.
 Rough paths theory on infinite-dimensional spaces is more intricate because of several notions of tensor products between two Banach algebras, see \cite{Lyons2002}.
-Considering the class of equations \eqref{eqn:ncequations} the \emph{projective tensor product} is the only reasonable one, since the algebra product is always continuous with respect to this topology.
+Considering the class of equations \eqref{eqn:ncequations} the \emph{projective tensor product} is the only reasonable one since the algebra product is always continuous with respect to this topology.
 This is not true for the spatial (or injective) topology.
-This limitation strikes with the results obtained in \cite{victoir2004levy,donati01}.
-In these works, the author defines a rough path (in fact, a Lévy area) over the free Brownian motion in the \emph{spacial tensor product} by using free It\^o calculus.
-Whereas it is possible \cite{Lyons2007} to show existence of a free Lévy area (up to a infinitesimal loss in regularity) in the projective tensor product, an explicit procedure is missing.
+This limitation strikes with the results obtained in \cite{donati01, victoir2004levy}.
+In these works, the authors define a rough path (in fact, a L\'evy area) over the free Brownian motion in the \emph{spacial tensor product} by using free It\^o calculus.
+Whereas it is possible \cite{Lyons2007} to show the existence of a free L\'evy area (up to an infinitesimal loss in regularity) in the projective tensor product, an explicit procedure is missing.

-To circumvent this issue, A. Deya and R. Schott introduced in \cite{deya2013rough} a weaker notion of Lévy area tailored to the class of equations \eqref{eqn:ncequations} when the H\"older scale lies in $(\frac{1}{3}, \frac{1}{2}]$: the {\bf product Lévy area}.
-This object embodies the data on the small scale behaviour of the driving path $X$ only in the directions required to give sense to \eqref{eqn:ncequations}.
-The starting point to define it is a fine analysis of \eqref{eqn:controlleddiff} with $X$ smooth and the expansion of the solution $Y$ obtained by applying Picard iterations.
-Pick $A,B\in\mathcal{A}$ and consider the following example
+To circumvent this issue, A.~Deya and R.~Schott introduced in \cite{deya2013rough} a weaker notion of L\'evy area tailored to the class of equations~\eqref{eqn:ncequations} when the H\"older scale lies in $\big(\frac{1}{3}, \frac{1}{2}\big]$: the {\it product L\'evy area}.
+This object embodies the data on the small-scale behaviour of the driving path~$X$ only in the directions required to give sense to~\eqref{eqn:ncequations}.
+The starting point to define it is a fine analysis of~\eqref{eqn:controlleddiff} with $X$ smooth and the expansion of the solution $Y$ obtained by applying Picard iterations.
+Pick $A,B\in\mathcal{A}$ and consider the following example (recall that $\cdot$ denotes the product of~$\mathcal{A}$)

 Writing the first two steps of the Picard Iteration, we obtain

 where $R_{s,t}$ is a remainder term satisfying $|R_{s,t}| \lesssim |t-s|^{3}$.
 The above equation hints at a control, at any order, of the small variations of $Y$ by the following expressions